 Scones really are one of the easiest things to make, just pour and stir, as easy as muffins and just as versatile.
 They are referred to as quick breads with good reason.
 For example, cheeze (particularly blue cheese) scones caused my reconsideration of the scone as something edible and enjoyable.
 Spread thickly with butter whilst hot from the oven, these crumbly textured biscuits are something special.

+There is nothing to beat the taste of fresh scones.
 They taste best in the summertime, like ginger ale or freshly squeezed lemonade, taken outdoors and enjoyed, basking in the sunshine.
-Whilst this isn’t always the case, us stoic Brits find our sunshine where we can and if the sky is blue and the grass green, we’ll be outside making the most of it.
-Read on for the flakiest easiest vegan scones recipe
+Whilst this isn’t always the case, we stoic Brits find our sunshine where we can, and if the sky is blue and the grass green, we’ll be outside making the most of it.

 - Chopped fresh fruit such as strawberries or peaches